AustinMaddison/austinmaddison.github.io/content/notes/pathfinding/index.md

 <div class="mb-8"> </div>

 I made this cute program for a maths course (Heuristic Optimization) project for teaching purposes.
-I wanted a interactive way to demonstrate the behaviour of different pathfinding algorithms.
-Also gave me the oppotunity to learn through implementation.
+I wanted an interactive way to demonstrate the behaviour of different pathfinding algorithms.
+Also it gave me the oppotunity to learn each algorithms through implementation.

 It has some usability/performance quirks, but for my use case it was more than good enough.